 The Tar Heels offered everything but board.
 So Doyle chose Campbell.
 He had an offer to play professionally in England’s third division, but decided to go back to school and completed a hall of fame career, leading the country in scoring his senior season.

 Major League Soccer was still about a decade away from holding its first match when Doyle finished his Campbell playing days.
 With limited American outdoor options, Doyle was selected third overall by the Kansas City Comets in the 1987 Major Indoor Soccer League Draft.

-The Sidekicks retired Doyle’s jersey last year, the same No. 11 that Darren donned at KVA.
+The Sidekicks retired David’s jersey last year, the same No. 11 that Darren donned at KVA.

-Doyle went on to coach with the Dallas Texans, an elite youth club that has produced more than 20 professional soccer players including Tottenham’s Clint Dempsey and Doyle’s son, Conor, currently under contract with second-tier English Championship side Derby County.
+David went on to coach with the Dallas Texans, an elite youth club that has produced more than 20 professional soccer players including Tottenham’s Clint Dempsey and David's son, Conor, currently under contract with second-tier English Championship side Derby County.

-David Doyle, 47, is currently the head coach at Flower Mound High School near Dallas and also coaches youth teams with Liverpool FC America.
+David, 47, is currently the head coach at Flower Mound High School near Dallas and coaches youth teams with Liverpool FC America.